brianbrennan/personal_site/blog/Prototype_speed_test.md

 Prototype: 	1600 bytes
 ```

 That is a serious increase in memory usage between closures and prototypes.
 Satisfied with finding my answer, I decided to do a bit more research to see what others came up with.
-I found this comprehensive benchmark here (https://github.com/podefr/benchmarks/blob/master/proto-vs-closure-memory/closure.js), showing that the different in memory usage between prototypes and closures increases dramatically with more methods on the objects.
+I found this [comprehensive benchmark here](https://github.com/podefr/benchmarks/blob/master/proto-vs-closure-memory/closure.js), showing that the different in memory usage between prototypes and closures increases dramatically with more methods on the objects.
 Finding out this size difference was an awesome way to understand more of how prototypes work.